charliefoxtwo/ViLA/README.md

 #### Does ViLA support more complex actions, like flashing a light in response to an action?

 Not directly, no. You can get creative with the plugin and the Ids in your config.json file, but generally speaking this is not officially supported at this time.
 Again, maybe at some point in the future!

-## Developing plugins

-> If you have any experience developing .NET applications with plugins, please reach out to me!
-I'd love to find a way to make the plugin development process smoother, if possible.

-It is recommended (but not required) to not package any dlls from the following packages in your plugin.
-Including them may cause dependency resolution issues.
-Since the project has copies of these dlls too, there's no need to include them anyway.
- - Virpil.Communicator (you shouldn't be using this anyway)
- - Virpil.Communicator.PluginBase
- - McMaster.NETCore.Plugins (you shouldn't be using this anyway... unless your extension has extensions? o.0)
- - Microsoft.Extensions.Logging.Abstractions
- - Microsoft.Extensions.Logging.Console (you shouldn't be using this anyway)
- - Newtonsoft.json
- - hidlibrary (you probably shouldn't be using this anyway)
- - Microsoft.DotNet.PlatformAbstractions
- - Microsoft.Extensions.Configuration
- - Microsoft.Extensions.Configuration.Abstractions
- - Microsoft.Extensions.Configuration.Binder
- - Microsoft.Extensions.DependencyInjection
- - Microsoft.Extensions.DependencyInjection.Abstractions
- - Microsoft.Extensions.DependencyModel
- - Microsoft.Extensions.Logging
- - Microsoft.Extensions.Logging.Configuration
- - Microsoft.Extensions.Options
- - Microsoft.Extensions.Primitives
- - System.Text.Json

-The easiest way to do this is to [specify a manifest file](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) when running `dotnet publish`.
-You can use [plugin_manifest.xml](plugin_manifest.xml) in the root of this repository for exactly this purpose.

 ## Local Development